 Rudolph was created for a department store.

 Long before he made his television debut, Rudolph graced the pages of a coloring book handed out to children visiting Santa Claus at Montgomery Ward department stores.
 Catalog copywriter Robert L. May was commissioned to create a memorable character for those books in 1939, and his creation was wildly successful — 2.4 million copies were given out the first year alone.
 This was despite the fact that May’s boss initially disliked Rudolph’s red nose because it could imply that the animal had been drinking.
-Rudolph was a household name within a decade, with the song we all know and love (which happens to have been written by May’s brother-in-law) topping the charts around Christmas 1949.
+Rudolph was a household name within a decade, with the song we all know and love (which happens to have been written by May’s brother-in-law) recorded by none other than Gene Autry in 1949.
 He really did go down in history.

 Michael Nordine